MovingBlocks/Terasology/README.markdown

 Terasology is a game that pays ample tribute to [Minecraft](http://www.minecraft.net) in initial look and origin, but stakes out its own niche by aiming for the NPC-helper and caretaker focus from such games as [Dwarf Fortress](http://www.bay12games.com/dwarves) and [Dungeon Keeper](http://en.wikipedia.org/wiki/Dungeon_Keeper), while striving for added depth and sophistication.

 Terasology is an open source project started by Benjamin "begla" Glatzel to research procedural terrain generation and efficient rendering techniques in Java using the [LWJGL](http://lwjgl.org).
 The engine uses a block-based voxel-like approach as seen in Minecraft.
+You can check out his blog at [Moving Blocks!](http://blog.movingblocks.net)

 The creators of Terasology are a diverse mix of software developers, game testers, graphic artists, and musicians.
-Get involved by checking out our [Community Portal](http://forum.movingblocks.net/index.php), our blog [Moving Blocks!](http://blog.movingblocks.net), and our [Facebook Page](http://www.facebook.com/pages/Terasology/248329655219905).
+Get involved by checking out our [Community Portal](http://forum.terasology.org/index.php), [Facebook Page](http://www.facebook.com/pages/Terasology/248329655219905), [Twitter](https://twitter.com/Terasology), [G+](https://plus.google.com/b/103835217961917018533), or [Reddit](http://www.reddit.com/r/Terasology)

 Terasology is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html) and available in source code form at [GitHub](https://github.com/MovingBlocks/Terasology).

 Setup
 --------

-Terasology requires Java 7, the newer the better - [download it here](http://www.java.com/en/download/manual.jsp).
+Terasology requires Java 7 or 8, the newer the better - [download it here](http://www.java.com/en/download/manual.jsp).
 Also make sure that your graphics card driver is up to date.

 For easy setup (recommended) you can use our launcher - [download it here](https://github.com/MovingBlocks/TerasologyLauncher/releases)

-For direct downloads you can get the latest [stable version here](http://jenkins.movingblocks.net/job/TerasologyStable/lastSuccessfulBuild/artifact/build/distributions/Terasology.zip) or our cutting-edge develop version [here from our Jenkins](http://jenkins.movingblocks.net/job/Terasology/lastSuccessfulBuild/artifact/build/distributions/Terasology.zip)
+For direct downloads you can get the latest [stable version here](http://jenkins.terasology.org/job/TerasologyStable/lastSuccessfulBuild/artifact/build/distributions/Terasology.zip) or our cutting-edge develop version [here from our Jenkins](http://jenkins.terasology.org/job/Terasology/lastSuccessfulBuild/artifact/build/distributions/Terasology.zip)

 You can use the Windows executable or one of the default launch scripts to start the game.
 They will setup your Java Virtual Machine to allocate up to 1024 MB of memory.
 Under Linux and Mac OS X the run script needs the access permission "Execute" to run properly: "chmod +x [scriptname].sh".